 Four potential defenses that could get a DARP charge dismissed or reduced are the following:

-- The defendant is not a habitual traffic offender.
+- You are not a habitual traffic offender.
 Like all government bureaucracies, the Colorado DMV makes clerical errors.
-Perhaps the defendant’s driving record incorrectly indicates that the defendant is an HTO.
-If the defendant can show that he/she never amassed the traffic points or convictions to warrant HTO status, the DARP charge should be dropped.6
+Perhaps your driving record incorrectly indicates that you are an HTO.
+If you can show that you never amassed the traffic points or convictions to warrant HTO status, the DARP charge should be dropped.6

-- The defendant was not driving the car.
+- You were not driving the car.
 Mistaken identity is a common defense in criminal cases.
-Perhaps the police misidentified the defendant as the actual driver.
-Unless the District Attorney can prove that the defendant was behind the wheel, DARP charges should not stand.7
+Perhaps the police misidentified you as the actual driver.
+Unless the District Attorney can prove that you were behind the wheel, DARP charges should not stand.7

-- The defendant drove only because it was an emergency.
-HTOs are not allowed to operate a motor vehicle while their driving privileges are suspended, even during emergencies.
-But if the defendant can show that driving was a necessity, then the D.A. may be persuaded to lessen or dismiss the charge.
+- You drove only because it was an emergency.
+As an HTO, you are not allowed to operate a motor vehicle while your driving privileges are suspended, even during emergencies.
+Though if you can show that driving was a necessity, then the D.A. may be persuaded to lessen or dismiss the charge.
 An example may be driving a family member to the hospital if an ambulance was unavailable.8

-- The defendant did not know about the HTO status.
-DARP charges do not apply unless the defendant knew – or should have known – about the license revocation.
-That the DMV mailed out a notice of revocation is not conclusive proof of the defendant’s knowledge.
-Unless prosecutors can show that a reasonable person in the defendant’s position should have known about the revocation, the case should be thrown out.9
+- You did not know about the HTO status.
+DARP charges do not apply unless you knew – or should have known – about the license revocation.
+That the DMV mailed out a notice of revocation is not conclusive proof of your knowledge.
+Unless prosecutors can show that a reasonable person in your position should have known about the revocation, the case should be thrown out.9

 4. Can the record be sealed?

-DARP convictions cannot be sealed from the defendant’s criminal record.
-But if the DARP charge gets dismissed, the defendant can petition for a record seal right away.10
+DARP convictions cannot be sealed from your criminal record.
+Though if the DARP charge gets dismissed, you can petition for a record seal right away.10

 Learn how to seal Colorado criminal records.